-Where can I find proof of my no-claims discount?
+Where can I find proof of my no claim discount?

-Yes, you can pay an additional premium to protect your no claims discount.
-Depending on your insurer, you can usually make two 'fault' claims in a 3- or 5-year period without affecting your no claims discount.
+Yes, you can pay an additional premium to protect your no claim discount.
+Depending on your insurer, you can usually make two 'fault' claims in a 3- or 5-year period without affecting your no claim discount.

 What is the AA Uninsured Driver Promise?

-If you make a claim following an accident that is not your fault, and the driver of the other vehicle is not insured, you will not lose your no-claims discount or have to pay any excess.
+If you make a claim following an accident that is not your fault, and the driver of the other vehicle is not insured, you won't lose your no claim discount or have to pay any excess.

 We just ask you to tell us the other vehicle's make, model and valid registration number, so that we can identify the driver of the other vehicle.

-Can a named driver earn no claims discount on my policy?
+Can a named driver earn a no claim discount on my policy?

-Yes, named drivers over 25 years can earn their own no claims discount to use on an AA policy in the future.
+Yes they can.
+Named drivers over 25 can earn their own no claim discount to use on a policy with us.
 See our page about named drivers.

 Back to top